 - A Personal Statement (maximum 275 words, double-spaced) about your interest in international psychology, how your participation at the APA Convention will strengthen your professional interest in the field of international psychology, meaningful experiences in psychology courses or volunteer experiences related to international psychology, Psi Chi involvement, Division 52 involvement, if any.

-- Full name, title, and email address of the faculty mentor writing the descriptive letter (the first letter listed below)
+- Full name, title, and email address of the faculty mentor writing the Recommendation Letter #1

-- One letter in which a faculty mentor describes how she or he knows the student, the applicant’s interest in international psychology, how the student’s attendance at APA will enhance the student’s interest in international psychology and/or the student’s research program, and verifies the student is in good standing with the psychology program (or was at the time of graduation).
-Maximum 200 words).
+- Recommendation letter #1: Student's faculty mentor describes how she or he knows the student, the applicant’s interest in international psychology, how the student’s attendance at APA will enhance the student’s interest in international psychology and/or the student’s research program, and verifies the student is in good standing with the psychology program (or was at the time of graduation).
+Maximum 200 words.

-- A second letter in which a different faculty mentor simply confirms that the student’s application materials are accurate and that the student would be a good representative of the university.
+- Recommendation Letter #2: Faculty mentor who knows the student confirms that the student’s application materials are accurate and that the student would be a good representative of the university.

 Past Grant Recipients